- About Us

 De-stress, pamper and support your body through daily stresses with these holistic self-love strategies to have you feeling incredible in no time.

-But not just any cup of tea… Choose a calming chamomile!
-This soothing herbal brew has been used for centuries to create calm, settle an anxious tummy and reduce nervous tension.
+But not just any cup of tea… Choose calming chamomile!
+This soothing herbal brew has been used for centuries to create calm, settle an anxious tummy, and reduce nervous tension.
 Chamomile naturally contains chemicals that interact with the same receptors in the brain that are affected by valium.

 Warmth relaxes muscle tension and can lower anxiety naturally.
 It is believed that heat may impact the neural circuitry that influences mood and increase our levels of the ‘feel-good’ neurotransmitter called serotonin.
 Plus, being warm can just feel downright comforting.

 You don’t need to live in the desert to feel this benefit.
 There are many alternative ways to de-stress with heat!
 You may enjoy a hot tea, sauna, exercise, spa, an enticing patch of sunlight, a cozy fireplace, a comforting hot water bottle, or a warm bath filled with relaxing essential oils.
 If it’s warm and feels good, chances are it’s helping you to de-stress!